rakeshpandey791/TMDb/README.md

 ### `npm start`

-Step 3: Once step 2 executes properly, it automatically open localhost url with available port (eb. http://localhost:3001/)
+Step 3: After successfully completing step 2, the application will automatically open the localhost URL on an available port (e.g., http://localhost:3001/).